Main Menu

 If you would like to make any request to us about your personal data, please contact us at bfekina@bfkn.com.

-Who can you contact with complaints?
+8. Who can you contact with questions or complaints?

 If you are a California resident, please also see the section below entitled “Additional Information for California Residents.”

 If you are in the EU, the GDPR also gives you the right to lodge a complaint with the governing Data Protection Authority within your jurisdiction.
 You can find your national Data Protection Authority here.
+We would, however, appreciate the opportunity to address your concerns directly before you approach a regulatory authority, so please contact us in the first instance at bfekina@bfkn.com.

-Who is your “Data Controller”?
+9. Who is your “Data Controller”?

-Under the GDPR, our Firm – Barack Ferrazzano Kirschbaum & Nagelberg LLP – is considered the “Data Controller” with respect to the personal data we collect directly, because we are responsible for deciding how to use that data.
+Under the GDPR, our firm – Barack Ferrazzano Kirschbaum & Nagelberg LLP – is considered the “Data Controller” with respect to the personal data we collect directly, because we are responsible for deciding how to use that data.

 You may communicate with us by writing to us at: